CSIS-iLab/on-the-radar/_posts/2020-03-09-final-report.md

 ---
 layout: final-report
 title: Under the Nuclear Shadow
-date: 2019-07-29T04:00:00.000+00:00
+date: 2020-03-10T04:00:00.000+00:00
-excerpt: Informed by research and eight tabletop exercises conducted with nearly 150 participants overall, the findings of this two-year study speak to conventional-nuclear comingling and the impact of decision-makers’ assumptions and biases on crisis escalation.
+excerpt: Informed by research and eight tabletop exercises conducted with nearly 150 participants overall, this two-year study examines implications of the emerging strategic situational awareness ecosystem and its impact on crisis decisionmaking.
 authors:
   - _authors/rebecca-hersman.md
   - _authors/reja-younis.md